DoctorKhan/Manual-Override-Book/output/final/Manual_Override_Complete_Book.md

 ---

+# Part Intro

-# Part 1: The External Toolkit - Building Sovereign Systems
+## Part 1: The External Toolkit - Building Sovereign Systems

 *"Having learned the tools for achieving internal sovereignty, we now turn to the external world.
 A de-programmed individual living in a programmed society is still a prisoner of the system.
 True liberation requires building sovereign communities and relationships that can function as alternatives to the Social Game.
 The following chapters provide the practical toolkit for this external work."*